 Section A. Qualifications

 b.
 Other Government member.
-This classification shall be open to any person not eligible for municipal membership.
+This classification shall be open to any person employed by a government agency that is not eligible for municipal membership.

-d. .
-OtherClassifications.
-The board of directors may from time to time adopt through the CSMFO Policies and Procedures Manual other membership categories such as Student/Professor, Honorary, Retired, or Temporary and determine specific membership dues, if any, for each category.
+d.
+Other Classifications.
+The board of directors may from time to time adopt through the CSMFO Policies and Procedures Manual other membership categories such as Student, Professor, Honorary, or Retired, and determine specific membership dues, if any, for each category.

-Section B. Election to Membership
+Section B. Membership Determination

 Section C. Dues and Assessments